 California State Capitol Building

-One of the most iconic landmarks in Sacramento is the California State Capitol Building.
+One of Sacramento’s most iconic landmarks is the California State Capitol Building.
 Located at the west end of Capitol Park, this magnificent structure serves as both the seat of the California State Legislature and a symbol of the state’s political power.

-The neoclassical architecture of the building is impressive, featuring a distinctive white dome that can be seen from various vantage points in the city.
-Visitors can explore inside the Capitol Building, which houses legislative chambers, historic rooms, and more.
+The building’s impressive neoclassical architecture features a distinctive white dome that can be seen from various vantage points in the city.
+Visitors can explore the Capitol Building, which houses legislative chambers, historic rooms, and more.

 Guided tours are available, providing insight into the state’s governance and offering a glimpse into the workings of democracy.